 Following the coming into force of the provincial law there is a three year transition period.
 This phase-in approach would start at the top of the supply chain with manufacturers and importers, working downwards to distributors, and eventually requiring full compliance with WHMIS 2015 at the workplace level.

-Phase One – Suppliers and employers will be able to comply with either the 1988 or the 2015 WHMIS requirements from the date that the provincial regulations come into force until May 31, 2017.
+Phase One – Manufacturers and importers will be able to comply with either the 1988 or the 2015 WHMIS requirements from the date that the Hazardous Products Act and Hazardous Products Regulations came into force until May 31, 2018.

-Phase Two – Labels and Safety Data Sheets (SDSs) from WHMIS 1988 are gradually phased out, starting at the top of the supply chain (manufacturers and importers), working through to distributors (June 1, 2017 to May 31, 2018).
+Phase Two – Labels and Safety Data Sheets (SDSs) from WHMIS 1988 are gradually phased out, starting at the top of the supply chain (manufacturers and importers), working through to distributors.
+The transition period for distributors will end on August 31, 2018.

 This free e-course provides a basic introduction to the expected changes to WHMIS after the adoption GHS, creating WHMIS 2015.
 Participants will learn about the impacts of these changes for chemical suppliers and employers.
 Suppliers and employers will gain an appreciation for how they can start to prepare for WHMIS after GHS so that they can ensure as smooth a transition as possible.